 Replace the bitterness in your heart with forgiveness.
 The Bible teaches us in Mathew 6:14 “if you forgive other people when they wrong you, then your heavenly Father will also forgive you”

 How many times have you sinned against God, but He still has the grace to pardon you and call you His child.
 Memorize this verse any time you think of the infidelity issues in your marriage.
 It will help you to forgive your spouse.

 Get past the pain

-Get over it, anytime you think of it, nurse the wound through a motivational book, share with friends who has dealt with serial cheating partners and learn how they manage to unconditionally forgive their spouses and still live with them.
-It is not a walk in the park, but divorce is not an option.
+Get over it, anytime you think of it, nurse the wound through a motivational book, share with friends who have dealt with serial cheating partners, and learn how they manage to forgive their spouses and still live with them unconditionally.

 It is not a walk in the park.
 But, if your partner regrets their actions, and if you have decided to tread on the path of forgiving your spouse after adultery, don’t give up until you truly forgive your spouse.

 Although the Bible accepts divorce on the grounds of infidelity, it urges us to forgive without quoting the type of sin.
 The moment when you think of your partner’s unfaithfulness, and you seem to have no ill feelings, then you are on the right path of forgiveness.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle in their lives too.
 Sylvia believes that every couple can transform their relationship into a happier, healthier one by taking purposeful and wholehearted action.